Anusree6154s/documentation/_posts/web-dev/email-service/README.md

 ---
-title: "Email Service Post Title"
+title: Email Service Guide
-date: 2020-10-18
+date: Oct 22, 2024
 layout: post
-permalink: /web-dev/2
+excerpt: Guide to how to integrate email service with any project
 ---

 ### From Frontend